Hlinka Gretzky Cup: Canada Shades Sweden in Semifinal Shootout

 Perfetti has scored in every game for Canada, also netting two against Finland and Switzerland, and one against the Czech Republic.
 All seven have been nice, with the two against Sweden both being highlight-reel material again.

-As you can see, the beauty about those breakaways is that Perfetti scored in
+As you can see, the beauty of those breakaways is that Perfetti scored in

 In the shootout, Perfetti kept Wallstedt guessing by opening the scoring in the second round with a sneaky five-hole tuck after pulling the puck to his right.
 In the seventh round, Perfetti prolonged the tiebreaker and answered Ljungman’s go-ahead goal by deking to the left before firing five-hole again.
 Same hole, but moving the other way on Wallstedt.
 Then, in the eighth round, Perfetti put on the finishing touch by leaning to the left and lifting a forehand shot over Wallstedt’s blocker just inside the post.